How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

-Making Your Website Legally Compliant - Why You Need To Add Legal Pages To Your WordPress Site
+Making Your Website Compliant - What Legal Pages To Add To Your WordPress Site

-Is your website compliant?
-Do you know if your site is breaking any laws, or contravening the Terms of Service (TOS) of any third-party companies whose products or services you are advertising or endorsing?
+Is your website legal?
+Do you know if you are breaking any rules or regulations, or contravening the Terms of Service (TOS) of any 3rd-party companies whose products or services you do business with?

-As the internet continues to grow at breakneck speed and rules constantly change, it’s absolutely essential to try and stay informed about what’s happening and to make sure that your website or blog remains compliant, especially if your web presence plays an important part in your overall business strategy.
+As the digital economy continues growing at breakneck speed and the rules of the game keep changing, it’s vital that you stay on top of what’s happening and make sure that your website or blog remains legally compliant, especially if having a digital presence is important in the success of your overall business strategy.

-New laws introduced in 2014 regulating how businesses promote advertising on their sites clearly state that if you promote anything on your website for material gain, then you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by regulatory departments, such as the (US based) Better Business Bureau, also referred to as BBB.
-Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites state that if you promote anything on your website for profit, then you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau, also known as BBB.
+Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

 (Better Business Bureau Website)

-The introduction of these laws affect several business categories, including:
+The introduction of these new laws affect several business activities, including:

-• Any form of advertising, e.g. Google AdWords
+• Any form of advertising, like inline advertising, Google Adsense, etc.

 • Retarget Marketing